sepuckett86/goodminder/git-help/how_we_test.md

 $ vagrant halt
 ```

-To enter the server with command line:
+To enter the server with command line (not necessary for testing website):
 ```
 $ vagrant ssh
 ```